 Our research has shown that as much as 40% of a product development cost and 60% of product development time is related to errors in the drawings.
 For every mistake on a drawing, parts have to be re-made and tests have to be done again.
 Further, often a mistake in one drawing percolates through the assembly causing mistakes in other drawings as well.

-One way to prevent drawing errors is to conduct formal drawing review before the drawings are released for prototype production.
+One way to prevent drawing errors is to conduct a formal drawing review before the drawings are released for pilot production.
 Studies show that having a proven drawing review process can save as much as 35% of the product development cost.

 Here are some tips to conduct better drawings reviews: